Cylindrical Projections of Occupied Diffusions: Introduction

 \paragraph{Related Literature. } The modeling of path-dependent systems draws from several intersecting fields.
 First, the class of SDEs considered here generalizes the so-called self-interacting diffusions, introduced in \citet{CranstonLeJan,Raimond}, and further developed in \cite{Benaim1, Benaim2, Benaim3, Benaim4}.
 Let us also mention the recent works of \citet{DuJiangLi} and \citet{ChassagneuxPages}, linking ergodic dynamics of McKean-Vlasov type with a specific class of OSDEs.

-In finance, OSDEs provide a subclass of path-dependent volatility models \citet{Guyon2014, GuyonSlides, GuyonLekeufack}.
-The practical execution of these models relies on numerical integration techniques for SDEs, notably the classical work of \citet{KloedenPlaten} and \citet{GuyonHL} and recent quantization-based methods \citet{GrasselliPages}.
+In finance, OSDEs provide a subclass of path-dependent volatility models, see \citet{Guyon2014, GuyonSlides, GuyonLekeufack}.
+The practical execution of these models relies on numerical integration techniques for SDEs, notably the classical work of \citet{KloedenPlaten} and \citet{GuyonHL}, and the recent quantization-based methods of \citet{GrasselliPages}.

 Cylindrical projections serve as a versatile tool on the space of measures and have been used across various contexts.
-Notably, \cite{GuoPhamWei} establish a general It\^o formula for flows of probability measures using cylindrical functions.
+Notably, \citet{GuoPhamWei} establish a general It\^o formula for flows of probability measures using cylindrical functions.
 Also, \citet{Larsson} employ a similar construction in the context of measure-valued martingales, while \citet{SonerTissotZhang} leverages this approach to prove a comparison result for nonlinear occupied PDEs.

 \paragraph{Outline. } The remainder of this paper is structured as follows. \cref{sec:occDiff} introduces occupied diffusions, their cylindrical projections, and corresponding simulation scheme.
-Our convergence results are established in \cref{sec:convergence}, and illustrated in \cref{sec:numerical} through a series of examples. \cref{sec:WeakError} finally provides a weak error analysis, and explores its implications for Monte Carlo methods and the pricing of financial derivatives.
+Our convergence results are established in \cref{sec:convergence}, and illustrated in \cref{sec:numerical} through a series of examples.
+We also compare cylindrical approximations with other numerical methods in \cref{sec:comparison}. \cref{sec:WeakError} finally provides a weak error analysis, and explores its implications for Monte Carlo methods and the pricing of financial derivatives.
+Appendix~\ref{app} contains postponed proofs.